Maaz-x14/NewsFlix/README.md

-Hi i am now an updated readme file
+Hi i am the readme and i am being used to test sync between github and gitlab